NationalSecurityAgency/skills-docs/docs/overview/README.md

 Any application with numerous features could benefit from in-context training using this gamfication strategy.

-With that said, Skills as a Service platform provides substantial benefits in this scenarios:
+With that said, the Skills as a Service platform provides substantial benefits in these scenarios:

-1. Application has a lot of complex and sophisticated features.
+1. Application with many complex and sophisticated features.
 Training is time consuming, complicated and expensive.
 You can utilize Skills as a Service to:
    - Enable users to Quickly learn new features and effectively master advanced features.
-   - Improve training recall through continued user engagement.
+   - Improve training recall through continued user engagement and required repetition.
-   - Continued user engagement in application training promotes local experts.
-   - Fewer training sessions - less support costs.
+   - Reduce training sessions - less support costs.
 Continued user engagement in application training promotes local experts.
 1. Workforce utilizes multiple home-grown tools to accomplish their jobs.
 You can then use Skills as a Service to:
-   - Cross-application and cross-org training - strongly encourages user engagement to become domain and application experts.
+   - Provide cross-application and cross-org training - strongly encourages user engagement to become domain and application experts.
    - [Cross-application dependencies](/dashboard/user-guide/dependencies.html#cross-project-dependencies) teach users cross-domain workflow skills
    - [Global Badges](/dashboard/user-guide/badges.html#global-badges) expand training across project boundaries

 ## Benefits

-Gamification is a proven training strategy, using Skills as a Service platform yields numerous benefits:
+Gamification is a proven training strategy, using the Skills as a Service platform yields numerous benefits:

-**Four Your Application Users:**
+**For Your Application Users:**
 1. Fun way to master application features
-1. Friendly competition keeps them motivated to learn
+1. Friendly competition provides motivation to continue learning
-1. Clear path to locate new features and explore features previously unused
+1. Clear path to locate new features and explore previously unused features

 **For System Owners:**
-1. Implement in existing and new application with minimal time and effort
+1. Implement in existing and new applications with minimal time and effort
 1. Greater system engagement and a strategy to grow your user base
 1. Significant reduction in training costs
-1. Another facet of application usage visibility (ex. identify expert users)
+1. Additional facet of application usage visibility (ex. identify expert users)

 **For Upper Management:**
 1. Corporate visibility of application expertise